 - 0.5 teaspoon Dried oregano

 - 1 pinch Sea salt and black pepper

-- Put the vegetables in a single layer on a baking tray lined with grease proof paper and cook in a preheated over at 170°C for 45 minutes, mixing half way through.
+- Put the vegetables in a single layer on a baking tray and cook for 45 minutes, mixing half way through.

-- 12 minutes before the vegetables are cooked, put the spaghetti in a pan of boiling water and simmer until cooked and then drain.
+- 12 minutes before the vegetables are cooked, put 280 g Pasta in a pan of boiling water and simmer until cooked and then drain.